mando984/MultPy/README.md

 ![Second Page](resources/second_page_screenshot.png)

 On the third page, the status of the current level is displayed at the top of the screen.
 In the middle of the screen, the question, answer, and hint frame are displayed.
 On the bottom left, the combo is shown.
-To start the level, click on the 'Start Level' button.
-Answer the multiplication questions by entering the correct value and pressing the 'Enter' key on the keyboard.
-Each time the player's answer is correct, the combo increases by 5 and is added to the score.
+To start the level, click the `Start Level` button.
+Answer the multiplication questions by entering the correct value and pressing the `Enter` key on the keyboard.
+Each time the player's answer is correct, the combo (the number of consecutive correct answers given by the player) increases by 5 and is added to the score.
 The score is displayed in the bottom right corner.
-While the level is running, a timer counts down.
-If the level finishes, the timer stops."
+During gameplay, a timer counts down as the level progresses.
+If the level finishes, the timer stops.

 ![Third Page](resources/third_page_screenshot.png)